TheDolentCity/jotun/src/content/docs/campaigns/first-strike/operation-diving-bell.md

 #### `[SECONDARY]` Eliminate hostile forces

 We have little intel regarding hostile forces on Titan's surface.
-Orbital imagery has captured what appears to be auto-mech movement in the base.
+Orbital imagery has captured what appears to be Repcon movement in the base.
 Destroy any and all hostile forces.

-#### `[SECONDARY]` Eliminate orbital defense cannons.
+#### `[SECONDARY]` Eliminate orbital defense cannons

 Satellite imagery has captured images of several orbital defense cannon emplacements in the base.
 The orbital defense cannons prevent _Lady of the Slain_ from deploying Bifrost pods or additional reinforcements.
 They must be eliminated to evacuate safely.